Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 ## Named Entity Detection
 This method breaks up the sentence into words and punctuation with tags attributes.

+## Lemmatizing
+This method is used to get the actual word from a word.

 ## Language Detect
 This method is used to detect the language of a sentence.